vstevensf/medicare_hos/README.md

 R version 4.4.2 (2024-10-31 ucrt)

 ### PUF file conversions TODO
-Folder: `/ascii_to_csv`, `C1_1998_PUF.csv`, `C23A_2020_PUF.csv`

-This script:
+📁 medicare_hos/

+│── 📁 ascii_to_csv/

+│   │── 📁 conversion scripts/

+│   │── 📁 raw_asci_pufs/

+The scripts in `conversion_scripts/`:
-1. reads in the cohort PUF csv files, which contain Medicare patient responses to the Medicare HOS (years: 1998 and 2020)
+1. Read in the corresponding cohort PUF csv files in `raw_asci_pufs/`, which contain Medicare patient responses to the Medicare HOS (cohorts 2006 - 2019)
-2. extracts relevant columns containing demographic information and PROMs
+2. Extract relevant columns containing demographic/socioeconomic information, chronic conditions/comorbidities, PROMs, ADLs and HOS study design variables
-3. standardizes scoring of certain categorical variables
-4. checks for empty values and removes those records
+3. Output the data in CSV form

+The scripts are specific to certain cohorts, as detailed in the name (2006 - 2007, 2008 - 2012, 2013 - 2014, and 2015 - 2019).
+The 2020 - 2021 cohorts were available as CSVs.

+CSV files are available in `medicare_hos/data/raw`.

 ### Baseline Imbalance Assessment +

+3. checks for empty values and removes those records
+4. extracts HKA (hip and knee arthritis) patients
+5. removes certain categories (disability/<65 years old, unknown smoking status, etc.)

+6.
 1. initial imbalance assessment
 2. ddd
 3. Standardized mean difference analysis to assess covariate balance (> .1 --> index of residual imbalance)